Timo-PFF/public_stuff/docs/r_values_sports_analytics.md

-# About R(-squared) values in American football & sports analytics
+# About R(-squared) values in American football analytics

 ## Introduction